annqilee/ng2-bootstrap-demo/README.md

 If there are some errors caused by node-gyp,try adding --no-optional after npm install.

-If there are some errors caused by node-sass, try VPN through GFW, f**k GFW again.
+If there are some errors caused by node-sass, try VPN through GFW.

 [Note]